WestGrid/SciVis2021/content/submission.md

 author = "WestGrid"
 +++

-We will post the submission guidelines as we get closer to July-31 submission deadline (see below), likely in May 2021.
+We will post the submission guidelines in May 2021, as we get closer to July-31 submission deadline.